 - Write down the exact name (ask the doctor for the correct spelling), dosage and instructions.
 Bring this information to the pharmacy.

-When picking up medications at the pharmacy:
+Considerations for picking up medications at the pharmacy.

 - Make sure you get the correct medication before you pay.
 Check the label to see if the name and dosage match what you wrote down at the doctor’s office.

 - If you get a refill on a medication and notice the color, size and/or shape has changed, talk to the pharmacist to be sure you have the right drug.

 - Don’t be afraid to speak up!
 If something doesn’t seem right, or you are given a medication that you didn’t expect, say something to the pharmacist.

 Read these blog posts to learn more about how to reduce your risk of medication-related issues:

 - Dangers of Black Market Medications – More Common Than you Think.